What does it mean to be a technology agnostic IFEC provider?

 - Streaming entertainment for business and commercial aviation

 - Connected aviation solutions

 Concourse: Gogo is a technology agnostic IFEC company.
-Could you please provide me with a couple of sentences explaining this in your own words?
+Could you please briefly explain this?

-John Wade: Gogo has prided itself on not being wedded to any one technology.
+John Wade: Gogo prides itself on not being wedded to any one technology.
 Look at our history in Business Aviation as proof of that.
-Aircell (our previous company name) was founded over 25 years ago on the concept of reusing the analog phone system for voice communication to private aircraft.
+Aircell (our previous company name) was founded more than 25 years ago on the concept of reusing the analog phone system for voice communication to private aircraft.

-Since then the Business Aviation team has introduced Iridium to the industry, made use of Inmarsat L band, and successfully deployed our own ATG system in record breaking numbers.
-Today Gogo, across all its groups, remains technology agnostic and will chose the ‘best in class’ solutions for what works best for our airline customers.
+Since then the Business Aviation team has introduced Iridium to the industry, made use of Inmarsat L-band, and successfully deployed our own ATG system in record breaking numbers.
+Gogo remains technology agnostic across all its groups, always choosing the ‘best-in-class’ solutions to meet the specific needs of our aviation and airline customers.

-Whether that’s our current ATG system, or our Next Gen ATG, Ku, or Ka, or even V band, we’ll make use of whatever brings the best solutions for our customers.
-Not being tied to any one technology is one of the many reasons why I think Gogo is not only a great company, but will be the company airlines will want to work with for in-flight internet services.
-It’s worked for us for the last 25 years, so I see no need to change it now!
+Whether that’s our current ATG system, or our Next Gen ATG, Ku, or Ka, or even V-band, we’ll make use of whatever delivers the best solutions for our customers.
+Not being tied to any one technology is one of the many reasons why I think Gogo is not only a great company, but will remain the company airlines will want to work with for inflight internet services far into the future.
+It’s worked very well for the last 25 years, so I see no need to change it now!

-Of course, one of our most complex developments in recent years is our 2Ku satellite system.
-This unique dual antenna satellite system is committed to over 1500 aircraft, and remains one of the most popular IFEC solutions ever developed.
-With 2Ku, Gogo went from announcement, to development, to first installation in just over 2 years.
-A similar development is currently taking place for our next generation air to ground system.
-The pace of developments in our industry show no signs of slowing down, and you can rest assured that the 1200 talented employees here at Gogo are up to the challenge.
+Of course, one of the most significant developments in recent years is our 2Ku satellite system.
+This unique dual antenna satellite system is committed to over 1,500 aircraft and remains one of the most popular IFEC solutions ever developed.
+With 2Ku, Gogo went from announcement, to development, to first installation in just slightly over two years.
+A similar story is currently unfolding related to our next generation air to ground system.
+The pace of development in our industry shows no sign of slowing down, and you can rest assured that the 1,200 very talented people here at Gogo are up to the challenge.